LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Portfolio_Strategies/README.md

 Sortino Ratio
 Treynor Ratio

+Appraisal Ratio - is a measurement of a fund's return per unit risk. (investopedia)

+Bernardo Ledoit Ratio - is a measurement of the maximum gain-los ratio. (https://arxiv.org/pdf/1209.6439.pdf)

+Burke Ratio - is a measurment of a drawdown-based wiht risk-adusted performance. (https://breakingdownfinance.com/finance-topics/performance-measurement/burke-ratio/)

+Calmar Raio - is a measurment of of drawdown. (https://breakingdownfinance.com/finance-topics/performance-measurement/calmar-ratio/)

+Conditional Sharpe Ratio - is a measurement of tatistical ordinates of conditional stochastic dominance (CSD) that measure lower partial risk-adjusted excess returns of an asset with respect to return distribution on the benchmark. (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2489764)

+Information Ratio - is a measurment of an investment compared to a benchmark index.
+(Wiki)

 Sharpe Ratio - Common Used.
 Sharpe ratio measures the performance of an investment compared to a risk-free asset, after adjusting for its risk.
 It is defined as the difference between the returns of the investment and the risk-free return, divided by the standard deviation of the investment.
 (Wiki)